meteor/meteor/content/collections.md

 3. Finally, you deploy the new code that relies on the new schema and no longer copes with the old schema.
   - Now we are safe to rely on `list.todoCount` in our UI.

 Another thing to be aware of, especially with such multi-stage deploys, is that being prepared to rollback is important!
 For this reason, the migrations package allows you to specify a `down()` function and set `MIGRATION=x` to migration _back_ to version `x`.

 If you find you need to roll your code version back, you'll need to be careful about the data, and step carefully through your deployment steps in reverse.

-## Relations between collections
+## Associations between collections

 As we discussed earlier, it's very common in Meteor applications to relate documents in different collections.
 Consequently, it's also very common to need to write queries fetching related documents once you have a document you are interested in (for instance all the todos that are on a single list).

 To do so, we can attach functions to the prototype of the documents that belong to a given collection, to give us "methods" on the documents (in the object oriented sense).
 We can then use these methods to create new queries to find related documents.

-### Collection Helpers
+### Collection helpers

 To do this, we can use the [`dburles:collection-helpers`](https://atmospherejs.com/dburles/collection-helpers) to easily attach such methods (or "helpers") to documents.
 For instance: